yuchenw2015/PoissonERM-Example/README.md

 # Examples for PoissonERM: Automate Analysis via Poisson Regression
+This repository contains example codes of using PoissonERM.
+Example1 folder and Example2 folder contain all necessary control scripts and simulated data sets.
+To run the examples, start with "command.R".

 PoissonERM is a package-like automation tool for implementing poisson regression in binary-endpoint(s) exposure-response (ER) analysis.
 Poisson regression is useful for estimating the incidence rate while time is considered as a factor.